Hero Image

 Introduction

-The Lynn H. Wood Archaeological Museum invites you to journey into the biblical world, where you will find ancient ceramic vessels with powerful stories to tell.
-Through their testimony, we can journey back in time to the age of Abraham and David, Deborah and Esther, Nebuchadnezzar and Jeremiah—themselves vessels called to carry on the message to future generations.
-Archaeology has dramatically brought these people, places, and events of the biblical history to life, enabling us to touch the past and learn its lessons.
+The Lynn H. Wood Archaeological Museum invites you to explore the biblical world, where ancient ceramic vessels reveal powerful stories.
+Through these artifacts, we can journey back to the times of Abraham, David, Deborah, Esther, Nebuchadnezzar, and Jeremiah—individuals who were also vessels of important messages for future generations.
+Archaeology has profoundly brought to life the people, places, and events of biblical history, allowing us to connect with the past and learn valuable lessons.

-In the lobby, a tile compass indicating true north invites you to experience these vessels of time as you journey into the biblical world.
+As you enter the lobby, a tile compass that indicates true north invites you to experience these vessels of time as you delve into the biblical world.

-The permanent exhibition is organized in chronological order.
-The objects date from the invention of writing and the first cities—from 3200 B.C. to the Roman Empire in the Byzantine Period in A.D.
-450—a journey of more than 3,500 years of history.
-To make this journey possible, we chose to focus on only one aspect of ancient life for each period.
-The theme for each case was chosen based on a major characteristic of that time.
-Together, they not only form a sequential movement through time, but also give glimpses of different aspects and their use as illustrated in more than 200 photographs and illustrations.
-Biblical passages connect the themes to known biblical events, emphasizing the authenticity of the biblical story.
+The permanent exhibition is organized chronologically, featuring objects that date from the invention of writing and the establishment of the first cities around 3200 B.C. to the Roman Empire during the Byzantine Period, around A.D.
+450. This exhibition spans over 3,500 years of history.
+To facilitate this journey, we have focused on one aspect of ancient life for each period.
+The theme for each display has been chosen based on a significant characteristic of that era.
+Together, these themes create a cohesive movement through time while offering glimpses into various aspects of life, illustrated by more than 200 photographs and illustrations.
+Biblical passages connect these themes to well-known biblical events, emphasizing the authenticity of the biblical narrative.

 Ur and the Dawn of Urbanism